 Since the 354th began flying the A-10 in 1991, its pilots have been awarded the Air Force Association’s Mackay Trophy — an annual Air Force-wide award for the “most meritorious” single mission of the year — in 2017, 2019 and 2020, for missions in both Iraq and Afghanistan.

 In May 2017, 354th pilots Capt.
 Samantha Harvey and Maj.
-Tyler Schultz were awarded Distinguished Flying Crosses for a mission supporting troops in Syria and Northern Iraq.
+Tyler Schultz was awarded Distinguished Flying Crosses for a mission supporting troops in Syria and Northern Iraq.
 The crew responded to 50 Americans and a unit of Syrian Democratic Forces who were pinned down by heavy machine gun fire, mortars, and rocket-propelled grenades.
 During five hours of flying, including through severe thunderstorms, the pilots dropped 1,500 pounds of bombs and ordnance and shot 1,300 rounds of the A-10’s 30-millimeter cannon, often at “danger close” range to the Americans and allies below.

 Schultz flew four strafe runs while Harvey buzzed the firefight in a “show of force.”